AyymericArn/astrologic/readme.md

 ## Installation

-Clone the repo, install composer if you don't have it installed, run ```composer install``` and there you go !
+Clone the repo, install composer if you don't have it installed, run ```composer install``` ; you shall also compile scss source files with a tool like gulp or koala.

 ## Built with